 Making sure to provide an accounting of all of the trust assets to the trust beneficiaries

 Making sure that any and all taxes are paid and that a tax return is properly filed on behalf of the trust

-Speak with a Santa Ana, California Trust Administration Lawyer Today
+Speak with an Orange County and Santa Ana, California Trust Administration Lawyer Today

 Lawyer Roshni T. Desai of the Law Offices of Roshni T. Desai can assist you with all of the legal aspects of trust administration in California.
 To schedule a free consultation and case evaluation with a Santa Ana, California trust administration attorney, please call us at 714-694-1200 or contact us online for more information.